-In this post the Single Line Diagram of typical Power plant is explained, it covers the Bus Transfer methods also.
-Single Line Diagram SLD gives the information about how the Electrical System is distributed through out the plant.
+In this post the Single Line Diagram of the typical Power plant is explained, it covers the Bus Transfer methods also.
+Single Line Diagram-SLD gives information about how the Electrical System is distributed throughout the plant.

 - GT- Generator Transformer